ManageIQ-Exchange/manageiq-exchange/CONTRIBUTING.md

-## How to contribute to ManageIQ Galaxy
+## How to contribute to ManageIQ Exchange

-Please notice: ManageIQ Galaxy consists on several repos, including one for the front end and another for the backend.
+Please notice: ManageIQ Exchange consists on several repos, including one for the front end and another for the backend.

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in ManageIQ Galaxy**, and instead to refer to our [ManageIQ talk](http://talk.manageiq.org/).
+* **Do not open up a GitHub issue if the bug is a security vulnerability in ManageIQ Exchange**, and instead to refer to our [ManageIQ talk](http://talk.manageiq.org/).
 If you contact us there we will quickly respond.

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/miq-consumption/manageiq-galaxy/issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/miq-consumption/manageiq-exchange/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/miq-consumption/manageiq-galaxy/issues/new).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/miq-consumption/manageiq-exchange/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 * If possible, use the relevant bug report templates to create the issue, although right now we don't have any (so you can create one)